Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 [deep-seated issues](https://pypackaging-native.github.io/) in Python packaging, it provided a much more powerful solution and got adopted widely (especially in scientific computing, though by far not everywhere).
-One key necessity in controlling the interaction of various bits (like ensuring the ABI is kept consistent, or that packages are recompiled where necessary), is that each package has to be integrated into the conda world, by creating a "recipe" that will build the package from source.
+While the recipes for conda-packages enable many key features (like ensuring the ABI is kept consistent, or that packages are recompiled where necessary), this means in turn that integrating a given package into the conda world requires creating such a recipe that will build the package from source.

 Given the size of the ecosystem, not even a company like Anaconda (which grew around the needs conda addresses, and is the main driver behind the tool) could